flexivrobotics/flexiv_rdk/README.md

 ### C++ RDK

-The C++ interface of Flexiv RDK is packed into a unified modern CMake library project named ``flexiv_rdk``, which can be configured via CMake on all supported OS.
+The C++ interface of Flexiv RDK is packed into a unified modern CMake library named ``flexiv_rdk``, which can be configured via CMake on all supported OS.

 #### Compile and install for Linux